ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

   - Train RPN $ \longrightarrow $ PoI Proposals $ \longrightarrow $ Train Fast R-CNN $ \longrightarrow $ Initialize RPN
 - Approximate Joint Training
   - Merge RPN and Fast R-CNN into one network
-  - Close results & reduce traininng time by $ 25-50 \% $
+  - Close results & reduce training time by $ 25-50 \% $
 - Non-approximate Training
   - Differentiable RoI layer $ w.r.t. $ the bbox coordinates
 - 4-Step Alternating Training
-  - Train RPN $ \longleftarrow $ Initialized with an ImageNet-pre-trained and finetuned end-to-end for the region proposal task
+  - Train RPN $ \longleftarrow $ Initialized with an ImageNet pre-trained and finetuned end-to-end for the region proposal task
-  - Train a separate detector network with Fast R-CNN using proposals from last step
+  - Train a separate detector network with Fast R-CNN using proposals from the last step
-  - Initialize RPN with the detector network from last step
+  - Initialize RPN with the detector network from the last step
   - Fix shared conv layers and only fine-tune layers unique to RPN

 #### Recall-to-IoU

 - Recall-to-IoU is *loosely* related to the ultimate detection accuracy
-- More of a **diagnostic** than evaluative metric
+- More of a **diagnostic** than an evaluative metric

 ---